I’m Lindsey!

 The ultimate guide to bettering mental health, I Got 99 Coping Skills and Being a B*tch Ain’t One, is a quippy, sarcastic, yet informative starter pack to improving mental health!

 After having my second baby, it was time for a something new.
-Again, I embarked on a new (and more specific) type of social work: Financial Social Work.
+Again, I embarked on a new (and more specific) type of social work: Financial Therapy.
+In May of 2023, I became a Certified Financial Social Worker to provide shame-free financial coaching.

 Money isn’t just a math problem; there is always so much more to the equation!